vmstio/vmstio/docs.vmst.io/content/brands.md

 We feel that brands and companies should be setting up their own instances under domains they're identified with and control.
 This not only benefits the brands in terms of verifying that their accounts are self-verified, but helps users control their interactions with those brands.

+Examples of the types of accounts prohibited under this policy would be accounts identifying as the official account for VMware, Digital Ocean, Fastmail, Chipotle, Delta Airlines, etc. Unofficial or parody accounts for brands are prohibited by our [account impersonation policy](/rules).

 ## Groups & Associations

-If you are an "on-topic" non-profit organization, community group of or other association (for example, say you run "Kansas City Information Technology Professionals") we may permit your account.
+If you are an "on-topic" non-profit organization, community group of or other association we may permit your account.
 If you are unsure if you qualify please contact [@vmstan@vmst.io](https://vmst.io/@vmstan).

+Examples of accounts allowed under this policy would be the hypothetical "Kansas City Anker Power Cable User Group" where there may be a loose affiliation with the brand but is otherwise run for fun or user networking.

 ## Open Source Projects

 If you are the maintainer of an free open source project, and want to maintain an account distinct from your personal account, you may be permitted to do so.
 If you are unsure if you qualify please contact [@vmstan@vmst.io](https://vmst.io/@vmstan).

+Examples of accounts allowed under this policy would be a hypothetical official account for the Pi-hole project.
+Accounts that may be prohibited by this policy would be ones where there is a direct financial relationship or major sponsorship with a corporate brand.

 ## Bot Accounts